 Central Hokkaido is what skiing & riding in Japan is really all about – untracked powder, no crowds and a true cultural experience.
-You’ll get to ski/snowboard Furano, Asahidake, Kamui, Tomamu, Sahoro, Yubari and Pippu!
+You’ll get to ski/snowboard the in-bounds powder and backcountry of Furano, Asahidake, Kamui, Tomamu, Sahoro and Pippu!
 All of these resorts have different qualities, terrain and weather patterns, and we make the most of this by having a flexible itinerary allowing you experience the best conditions possible on this Hokkaido ski tour.

 80% of the time we are off-piste in the lift accessed backcountry of each resort – the other 20% is to get to and from the lifts to the powder!

-We’ve been running this tour for 10 years now and each year it gets better with new terrain to explore.
-This year we are limiting the tour to advanced skiers and riders.
-We have also added in an extra guided day so that you can get the most out of Central Hokkaido’s epic terrain – It’s the ultimate Hokkaido Ski Tour.
+We’ve been running this tour for 13 years now and each year it gets better with new terrain to explore.
+The tour is limited to advanced skiers and riders (check ability guide here) and you have 8 guided days so that you can get the most out of Central Hokkaido’s epic terrain – It’s the ultimate Hokkaido Ski Tour.